vegaprotocol/specs/protocol/0006-POSI-positions_core.md

 - [ ] Does not change position size for a wash trade (buyer = seller) (<a name="0006-POSI-014" href="#0006-POSI-014">0006-POSI-014</a>)

 ## Open orders data
-- Given the following scenarios, applies the rules described in functionality to update the net buy order amounts (check new size is as expected given the rules and the old size).
+- Verify that the net buy order amounts are correct after the following changes:
   - [ ] No active buy orders, a new buy order is added to the order book (<a name="0006-POSI-016" href="#0006-POSI-016">0006-POSI-016</a>)
   - [ ] Active buy orders, a new buy order is added to the order book (<a name="0006-POSI-017" href="#0006-POSI-017">0006-POSI-017</a>)
   - [ ] Active buy orders, an existing buy order is amended which increases its size. (<a name="0006-POSI-018" href="#0006-POSI-018">0006-POSI-018</a>)